seanluu/spotify-analytics-dashboard/README.md

 # 🎵 Spotify Dashboard

-Spotify Dashboard is a modern, responsive web application that provides personalized Spotify analytics and insights.
-Users can connect their Spotify account to view their top artists, tracks, and genres with beautiful visualizations and interactive charts.
-Discover your music taste patterns across different time periods and explore your listening habits in an elegant, mobile-first interface.
+The Spotify Dashboard is a web app that provides personalized Spotify analytics based on your listening history.
+Users can connect their Spotify account to view their top artists, tracks, and genres through interactive charts and graphs, and discover new listening trends and patterns across different time periods.

 ## 🔧 Installation